 - Continuous positive airway pressure (CPAP): These devices are used while you sleep to maintain positive airway pressure, preventing the airway from collapsing.
 By keeping the airway from collapsing, snoring and sleep apnea resolve.
 This is often the first step in treating chronic snoring or sleep apnea.

 - Mandibular repositioning devices: These devices fit similarly to an orthodontic retainer.
 Worn during sleep, they slightly adjust the position of the jaw, which can also prevent the collapse of the tongue-minimalizing or eliminating snoring.

-- Temperature controlled radiofrequency of the nasal turbinates, palate, and tongue: This treatment uses energy to ultimately create a reduction in the volume of the tissue treated without altering its function.
-It generally can be done in the office under local anesthesia allowing for immediate return to normal activity.
+- Temperature-controlled radiofrequency of the nasal turbinates, palate, and tongue: This treatment uses energy to ultimately create a reduction in the volume of the tissue treated without altering its function.
+It generally can be done in the office under local anesthesia allowing for an immediate return to normal activity.

 - Pillar implants: These are structural implants that are placed into the soft palate tissue in the roof of the mouth.
 Once in place, the implants prevent the tissue from collapsing and/or vibrating, which can reduce or eliminate snoring.
 They can be used in conjunction with other treatments for more severe or complicated sleep apnea.

 Surgical Procedures for Moderate to Severe Sleep Apnea

 Commonly patients with this level of the disease will have an obstruction at more than one level of the airway.
 Without adequate experience and thorough evaluation, this fact can be missed and inadequate treatment given- this is a common reason for “failure” of sleep apnea surgery.